capaldo/ankario/README.md

 ## Features

-### Tooltips
-Each card has a "simple-popup" field allowing for the addition of a tooltip when text is added to the field.
-This is a great way to include acronyms or extra information without crowding the card with too much text.

 ### Mermaid Graphs
 Getting quick graphs into Anki can be difficult when you want to make your own.
 That's why each of the cards templates include the [mermaid.js](https://github.com/knsv/mermaid) API to allow for generation of graphs on-the-fly.
 For more information on syntax and chart types please refer to the API's [documentation](https://mermaidjs.github.io).
 Currently, the best way for syntax to be written is the following:
 ```mermaid